 Keep Open Lines of Communication

-Even so, it is important that our loved one knows that, while we may not agree, we are always available to listen and provide our honest feedback.
+Even so, it is important that our loved one knows that, while we may not agree, we are always available to listen and provide honest feedback.

-Making sure that your own form of communication is conducive to the prospect of a future recovery is also important.
+Making sure that your form of communication is conducive to the prospect of a future recovery is also important.

 It can be tempting for those dealing with a loved one in addiction to put unreasonable conditions on our interactions.

 Unlike establishing good boundaries, attempting to control the behavior of an addicted person through setting up ultimatums can be counterproductive to desired outcomes.

 Not only do external restrictions fail to create the internal changes in the addicted person necessary for sustained recovery, but the person sitting down the ultimatum may find that they regret it once the conditions are not met.

 The failure to meet the demands of an ultimatum, and the regret of initiating it, can result in negative feelings of guilt, shame, and embarrassment.